ManuelPeinado/RefreshActionItem/README.md

 Who's using it
 --------------

+* [Signos Fodas][7].
+With this app you can follow all horoscope signs, updated daily in real time on your Android (Portuguese only).

 *Does your app use RefreshActionItem?
 If you want to be featured on this list drop me a line.*

 Developed By